TLDR

 Pros

-- Real budget ledger: track deposits, payments, and remaining balance
+- Real budget ledger for quotes, deposits, and balances

 Cons